After you apply

 7. After a recommendation for non-admission

-Applicants who are not recommended for admission will receive a letter from SGS notifying them of their status as well as a Graduate Application Not Accepted for Admission form.
+Applicants who are not recommended for admission will receive a letter by email from SGS notifying them of their status as well as a Graduate Application Not Accepted for Admission form.
 This form will note the reason that the application was not accepted, which may include lack of supervisor, insufficient space, failure to meet academic requirements, late application, incomplete application, inappropriate references, and/or lack of prerequisites.

 Near the bottom of the form, academic units will recommend that the file be closed or offer the applicant reconsideration for a later semester.
 Applicants receiving a reconsideration offer can accept this offer by contacting the appropriate person noted on the form within the given time period.
 This will automatically reopen their files for future consideration.
 Applicants whose previous files are reopened may wish to submit additional documents (such as a current CV or transcript of courses taken after the initial application was submitted), and may do so by forwarding such documents to SGS directly.